falconry/falcon/NOTES.md

 * Keep-Alive is intentially disabled for HTTP/1.0 clients to mitigate problems with proxies.
 See also http://tools.ietf.org/html/rfc2616#section-19.6.2
 * resp.set_header assumes both params are strings.
 App may crash otherwise.
 Falcon trusts the caller.
 You *are* testing all your code paths, aren't you?
+* If the WSGI server passes an empty path, Falcon will force it to '/', so you don't have to test for the empty string in your app.
+* If you are hosting multiple apps with a single WSGI server, the SCRIPT_NAME variable can read from req.app
 * If you have several headers to set, consider using set_headers to avoid function call overhead
 * Don't set content-length.
 It will only be overridden.
 * The order in which header fields are sent in the response is undefined.
 Headers are not grouped according to the recommendation in [RFC 2616](http://tools.ietf.org/html/rfc2616#section-4.2) in order to generate responses as quickly as possible.